 Cambridge Archaelogical Journal

 MacGinnis, John; Monroe, M. Willis; Wicke, Dirk; and Matney, Timothy, "Artifacts of Cognition: the Use of Clay Tokens in a Neo-Assyrian Provincial Administration" (2014).
-Anthropology and Classical Studies Faculty Research.
+Anthropology Faculty Research.
 524.